flaturtha/NOS/_posts/2016-08-19-applied-principles.md

 Watson is doubtless fulsome, but like begets like, and the Reading Public, quick to take the cue, are also fulsome in praise of Sherlock Holmes.

 According to Mr. Arthur Bartlett Maurice, Sherlock Holmes possesses the attributes of both Poe&#39;s and Gaboriau&#39;s heroes.
-Mr. Maurice asserts that, &quot;If in one line we can trace the ancestry of Sherlock Holmes to Edgar Allan Poe&#39;s Dupin, in another we can work back to Gaboriau, not, however, to the great Lecoq, but to old Tabaret, better known to the official police who are introduced into the tales as Pere Tirauclair.
+Mr. Maurice asserts that, &quot;If in one line we can trace the ancestry of Sherlock Holmes to Edgar Allan Poe&#39;s Dupin, in another we can work back to Gaboriau, not, however, to the great Lecoq, but to old Tabaret, better known to the official police who are introduced into the tales as Père Tirauclair.

 From Dupin, Holmes derived his intellectual acumen, his faculty of mentally placing himself in the position of another, and thereby divining the other&#39;s motives and plans, his raising of the observation of minute outward details to the dignity of an exact science.
-Pere Tirauclair inspired him to that wide knowledge of criminal and contemporary history which enabled him to throw a light on the most puzzling problem and to find some analogy to the most outre case.
+Père Tirauclair inspired him to that wide knowledge of criminal and contemporary history which enabled him to throw a light on the most puzzling problem and to find some analogy to the most outre case.
 With Lecoq, Holmes has absolutely nothing in common.&quot;

 We object to this last clause.
 If nothing more, Sherlock Holmes certainly has methods of procedure in common with Gaboriau&#39;s detectives.
 Tirauclair, Lecoq&#39;s master and teacher, conducts his investigations after this manner: